TheAlgorithms/Python/.github/pull_request_template.md

 * [ ] All functions and variable names follow Python naming conventions.
 * [ ] All function parameters and return values are annotated with Python [type hints](https://docs.python.org/3/library/typing.html).
 * [ ] All functions have [doctests](https://docs.python.org/3/library/doctest.html) that pass the automated testing.
-* [ ] All new algorithms have a URL that points to Wikipedia or other similar explaination.
+* [ ] All new algorithms have a URL in its comments that points to Wikipedia or other similar explaination.